 But how can you take a vacation when it feels like your freelance business depends on you being plugged in 24/7?
 Some options include:

-- Using a virtual assistant to “babysit” your business
+- Using a virtual assistant to “babysit” your business while you’re out

 - Subcontracting to other freelancers to cover your leave